donok1/covid-19/pics/PICS_TRANSLATION.md

 VACCINATE
 If immunity doesn't last, do regular vaccinations.
 If no vaccine, change behavioral norms until we can treat of cure it!

+city-wide lockdown
+hand washing

+isolate cases
+quarantine contacts
+masks
+hand washing

+vaccines

 #### Traduction (français)

+The goal: R < 1.
+Starting with a...

+LOCKDOWN
+So we get a fresh start & buy time to switch to...

+TEST, TRACE, ISOLATE
+If not enough to get R<1, supplement with **Mask For All** and/or a "circuit breaker" lockdown, until we can...

+VACCINATE
+If immunity doesn't last, do regular vaccinations.
+If no vaccine, change behavioral norms until we can treat of cure it!

+city-wide lockdown
+hand washing

+isolate cases
+quarantine contacts
+masks
+hand washing

+vaccines

 ### r2.png
 #### Original (anglais)